tomasmark79/bitwig/README.md

 # Bitwig Transport Control Script
 # 2024 Tomas Mark (tomas@digitalspace.name)

+## This project came into existence today, so it will take some time to simplify the documentation and possibly the structure of the project.

 This script activates the Bitwig Studio window and simulates pressing the space bar to start or stop the transport.
 It is particularly useful when a plugin window is in focus, as the space bar may not work in that case.